Qabel/qabel.github.io/Appendix-Glossary.md

+# Terminology
+* $Foo, $Bar and $Baz (and compositions of Foo, Bar and Baz prefixed with a "$") are used as placeholder.
+Prefer to use them in the order given here.

+# Definitions
 * **Qabel-$Foo-Protocol**: Can also be (Qabel) $Foo protocol.
 It means the protocol itself (e.g. in a network point of view for a network protocol).

 * **Qabel-$Foo-Server**: Can also be (Qabel) $Foo server.
 It means the server - the thing which has to be implemented.
 The thing the $Foo client component communicates with.